LayMui/website-hugo/exampleSite/content/english/post/faith-towards-God.md

 Jesus is object of faith.

 The bible faith is not rooted in things.
 It's rooted in JESUS

 If you have trouble with faith, you are having trouble with the revelation of Jesus.

 Alot of people are trying to look to their faith.
-Do I have enough faith to get what

-I need to do?
+Do I have enough faith to get what I need to do?
 When you look at faith, faith shrivels under it's own inspection

-The time faith becomes robust than ever is when you get a vision of the grace of God

-and the vision of the Lord Jesus Christ
+The time faith becomes robust than ever is when you get a vision of the grace of God and the vision of the Lord Jesus Christ

-Faith just comes out and grabs hold of it and you are not even focusing on faith that's when your faith is strongest - When you have no focus onn it.
+Faith just comes out and grabs hold of it and you are not even focusing on faith that's when your faith is strongest - When you have no focus on it.
 The focus is on **Jesus**

 You get a revelation of Him and His grace.
 Faith is not a problem.